ucc23/ucc/_pages/DBs_edits.md

 [Binary clusters in the Galactic I: systematic identification and classification using Gaia DR3](https://ui.adsabs.harvard.edu/abs/2025A%26A...702A..48L/abstract)

-The [Vizier](https://vizier.cds.unistra.fr/viz-bin/VizieR?-source=J/A+A/702/A48) tables lists 800 and 278 entries.
+The [Vizier](https://vizier.cds.unistra.fr/viz-bin/VizieR?-source=J/A+A/702/A48) tables list 800 and 278 entries.
 After merging, the final table contains 686 unique entries.

 Added 'CMa_02' to 'CMa2'